jimbobbennett/mutt-matcher-iot/train-model.md

 - Your model has been trained on all the images in the `training-images` folder.
 - You have verified that the `testing-images` have the correct tags detected as the highest probability tag using the *Quick test* button.
-- Your model has been published.
+- Your model has a published iteration.

 ## Validation